Membership problems in nilpotent groups: Reduction to bounded regular languages

 Finally, we can decompose into two (effectively computable) regular languages

 \begin{itemize}[leftmargin=8mm] \item The first term can be replaced by a bounded regular language

 Using Lemma \ref{lem:case_c}, we have $\ev(\Lc_\reg)\subseteq \ev(\Lc'_\reg)\subseteq \ev(\Lc)=R$.

 \item For the second term, we compute a trim automaton for $\Lc_\abn$ and compute the set $X$ associated to each strongly connected component.
-For each component, $\pi(X)$ is contained in the line through $\pi(a)$.
-We can apply the arguments of \S\ref*{ssec:reduc} and \S\ref*{sssec:line} to get a bounded regular language $\Lc'_\abn$ such that $\ev(\Lc_\abn)=\ev(\Lc'_\abn)$. \end{itemize} The language we are looking for is $\Lc'=\Lc'_\reg\cup \Lc'_\abn$.
+For each component, $\pi(X)$ is contained in the line through $\0$ and $\pi(\bar a)$.
+(Otherwise we would be able to pump along a cycle $u$ for which $\beta(\hat u)>0$ hence produce words $w\in\Lc_\abn$ with $\beta(\hat w)$ arbitrarily large.)